Imad Faraj

-Imad Faraj (born 11 February 1999) is a French professional footballer who plays as a midfielder for Neftçi.
+Imad Faraj (born 11 February 1999) is a French professional footballer who plays as a right winger for club Espérance de Tunis.

 Early life

 Imad Faraj was born in Croix, in the north of France, and is of Moroccan and Algerian descent.
 He holds both French and Moroccan nationalities.

 Club career

 Faraj made his professional debut for Lille in a Ligue 1 2–0 loss to SM Caen on 20 August 2017.

 On 31 July 2020, Faraj joined Belgian First Division A club Mouscron on a one-year deal.

 On 16 August 2021, he signed a one-year contract with AEK Larnaca in Cyprus, with an option for a second year.

 International career

 Faraj is a former youth international for France.

 Personal life

 Faraj is the older brother of Algerian youth international footballer Samy Faraj.